 FDA OKs New Anti-Anxiety Drug

-The Food and Drug Administration approved the drug, buspirone hydrochloride, which will be marketed by Bristol-Myers’ Mead Johnson Pharmaceutical Division under the name BuSpar.
+The Food and Drug Administration approved the drug, buspirone hydrochloride, which will be marketed by Bristol-Myers’ Mead Johnson Pharmaceutical Division.

-Bristol-Myers said the drug, when mixed with alcohol, appears to cause none of the adverse reactions that can occur with other drugs, providing an ″additional margin of safety for patients.″
+Bristol-Myers said the drug ″may offer an additional margin of safety for patients″ because in combination with alcohol it appears to cause none of the adverse reactions that can occur with the other tranquilizers.

 Additionally, ″BuSpar dues not cause the euphoric or sedative effects which can often lead to abuse ... (and) is unlikely to be utilized by illicit drug users,″ the company said.

-Stone noted that, unlike Valium and other benzodiazepines, BuSpar is not useful as a muscle relaxant or anti-convulsive agent.
+Stone noted that, unlike Valium and other similar drugs, BuSpar is not useful as a muscle relaxant or anti-convulsive agent.
 He also said the drug initially is not as effective in patients previously treated with benzodiazepines.

 The American Psychiatric Association estimates that more than 13 million Americans suffer from general anxiety disorders, which are characterized by persistent physical tension, hyperactivity in certain bodily functions, pervasive feelings of apprehension and emotional agitation, Stone said.